 - Base – You cannot just build a fire anywhere, some preparation is needed.
 There needs to be some sort of base.
 Whether it be a fire pit built into or above the ground, or simply a ring of rocks.
 Location of the base is also important for safety – ensure your fire pit is away from trees and long grass, and if the fire is indoors then it is critical that there is a fire grate and a working flute.
 Tip: To stop the wind from extinguishing the fire, dig into the ground about 3 inches.

 - Matches or a fire starter – This is to actually start the fire.
 You will need something that will create a spark.
 If you have watched Cast Away starring Tom Hanks you will know that a spark can be created from simply two pieces of wood, but there are many easier methods available with some pre-planning.
+For tips on how to choose the best fire starter stick, see our article on this topic.

 - Tinder and kindling – The tinder and kindling is needed to help the fire grow.
 You will not be able to start a fire on a thick log of wood – thick wood takes a long time to burn, so start really small (the smaller the better) and build up.